Based on Bradford DeLong, “Robber Barons” (1998), and Elijah Wald, How the Beatles Destroyed Rock ’n’ Roll (Oxford

 Smith visited a pin factory that was too small for complete division of labour.
 Ten men were able to produce more than 48,000 pins in a day, but if they had worked independently, “they certainly could not each of them have made twenty, perhaps not one pin in a day.”

 Division of labour was the key to Henry Ford’s moving assembly line.
-The first cars were assembled by teams of workers who carried parts from storage areas to their work areas.
+The earliest cars were assembled by teams of workers who carried parts from storage areas to their work areas.
 Ford’s first attempt to improve on this method involved laying out piles of parts in rows.
 A work team placed a chassis on skids and dragged it from one pile to another, adding parts to the car at each stop.
 His next attempt, the moving assembly line, did away with the teams.
 The assembly of a Model T was broken into 84 steps, each of which could be carried out by one or two people.
 As the chassis moved along the line, the car was assembled by 140 stationary workers, each of whom carried out just one of the steps.
 Teams using the “work area” approach assembled a car in 12 hours; assembly line workers did it in 93 minutes.

 The division of labour is not, however, the only way to achieve economies of scale.
 From the late nineteenth century onwards, technological change created new opportunities for economies of scale, both for firms and for individuals.

 Production with Large Fixed Costs